Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 Competition and Access in the Payments System

-• the RBA may, under the Payment Systems (Regulation) Act 1998, designate a payment system as being subject to the RBA's powers.
-Following public consultation, the RBA may then impose an access regime on the participants and/or determine standards for that system.
-Where the RBA has taken such initiatives, members of that system will not be at risk under the Competition and Consumer Act 2010 by complying with the RBA's access regime or by complying with aspects of particular standards.
+• the RBA may, under the Payment Systems (Regulation) Act 1998, designate a payment system as being subject to the RBA’s powers.
+Following any appropriate consultation, the RBA may then impose an access regime on the participants and/or determine standards for participants in that system if it considers that doing so is in the public interest.
+Where the RBA has taken such initiatives, participants in that system will not be at risk under the Competition and Consumer Act 2010 by complying with the RBA’s access regime or by complying with aspects of particular standards.

-3. The effect is that the ACCC retains responsibility for competition and access in a payment system, unless the RBA imposes an access regime or sets standards for it; RBA designation does not, by itself, remove a payment system from the ACCC's coverage.
+3. The effect is that the ACCC retains responsibility for competition and access in a payment system, except to the extent that the RBA imposes an access regime or sets standards in relation to it; RBA designation does not, by itself, remove a payment system from the ACCC’s coverage.
+This MOU applies to current and any further functions conferred on the ACCC and RBA through legislative reforms to the Payment Systems (Regulation) Act 1998.

 Consistency of Regulatory Policy